 Other habits that can be very helpful are yoga, tai chi, chi gong, journaling and whatever else you find to be a good way to take care of yourself, mentally, physically and emotionally.
 Seeking out emotional intelligence coaching or learning can also be extremely beneficial.
 For example, another Goleman EI coaching self-discovery tool is “Emptying Your Headtrash: The stories, the self-limiting beliefs, and the scripts that lurk backstage”.
 Reflecting and journaling with a coach’s guidance or even on your own can greatly improve our habits of mind.

-Hopefully you’ve gained some tips that can help you during your next bout of anxiety.
+Hopefully you’ve gained some tips that can help you stop worrying about your baby so much your next bout of anxiety.
 I mentioned it before, but I want to reiterate the importance of having mindfulness and emotional intelligence practices in your life to tackle uncertainty, anxiety, and adversity.
 Emotional intelligence, meditation, yoga, and many other wellness habits, coupled with whatever your doctor recommends if it comes to that, are going to be helpful go-to remedies for the parental anxiety you’re feeling.
 And just remember, you’re not in this alone.
 If you’re a parent struggling with this, please comment below and I’ll do my best to reach out to you with whatever help I can offer.
 Now is the time for parents to stick together and have each other’s backs.